JeffVandrewJr/patron/README.md

 ```
 Your site will then be launched and operational!

 The first visitor to the site will be prompted to register as administrator.
-The administrator is hte user that posts updates, gets paid, etc. The administrator is the content creator.
+The administrator is the user that posts updates, gets paid, etc. The administrator is the content creator.

 After registering as administrator, be sure to first make a "homepage" post.
 A "homepage" post does not appear on your updates, but sets the text for the main page that all visitors (subscribed or not) can view.
 Then you can add some updates.